OctopusDeploy/blog/blog/2018-02/will-it-deploy-episode-02/index.md

 ### Tech Stack

 Our app is a quote generator called [Random Quotes](https://github.com/OctopusSamples/WillItDeploy-Episode002).
-The application is pretty simple but it allows us to illustrate how to deploy a Java web app to Amazon Web Services platform.
+The application is pretty simple, but it lets us illustrate how to deploy a Java web app to Amazon Web Services platform.

 ![Spring Boot logo](spring-boot-logo.png "width=200")

 * [Spring Boot](https://projects.spring.io/spring-boot/) web app.
-* [JUnit](http://junit.org/) unit testing framework, Mokito and Hamcrest.
+* [JUnit](http://junit.org/) unit testing framework, Mokito, and Hamcrest.

 Kudos to our marketing manager [Andrew](https://twitter.com/andrewmaherbne) who has been learning to code and built the first cut of this app.
 Great work!